databricks/tmm/Cookies-DataEng-DAB/README.md

    $ databricks bundle run
    ```

+6. You can install the AI/BI dashboard by [importing it from here]()

 6. Install developer tools such as the Databricks extension for Visual Studio Code from [here](https://docs.databricks.com/dev-tools/vscode-ext.html).
    ![Screenshot from VSCode with Databricks Extension](misc/vscode_ext.png)